 The fact that arrays use an index(also called a subscript) to access each item is important.
 It means we can easily access all the items in an array using a For Loop.

-- Static – an array of fixed size.
+- Static – an array of fixed length.

-The difference between these arrays mainly in how they are created.
+The difference between these types is mostly in how they are created.
 Accessing values in both array types is exactly the same.
-In the following sections we will cover both types.
+In the following sections we will cover both of these types.

-As you can see the size is specified when you declare a static array.
-The problem with this is that you can never be sure in advance the size you need.
-Each time you run the Macro you may have different size requirements.
+As you can see the length is specified when you declare a static array.
+The problem with this is that you can never be sure in advance the length you need.
+Each time you run the Macro you may have different length requirements.

 If you do not use all the array locations then the resources are being wasted.
-If you need more locations you can use ReDim but this is essentially creating a new static array.
+So if you need more locations you can use ReDim but this is essentially creating a new static array.

 The dynamic array does not have such problems.
-You do not specify the size when you declare it.
-Therefore you can then grow and shrink as required
+You do not specify the length when you declare it.
+Therefore you can then grow and shrink as required:

-Public Sub DecArrayDynamic() ' Declare dynamic array Dim arrMarks() As Long ' Set the size of the array when you are ready ReDim arrMarks(0 To 5) End Sub
+' https://excelmacromastery.com/ Public Sub DecArrayDynamic() ' Declare dynamic array Dim arrMarks() As Long ' Set the length of the array when you are ready ReDim arrMarks(0 To 5) End Sub

 The dynamic array is not allocated until you use the ReDim statement.
-The advantage is you can wait until you know the number of items before setting the array size.
-With a static array you have to give the size up front.
+The advantage is you can wait until you know the number of items before setting the array length.
+With a static array you have to state the length upfront.

 To give an example.
 Imagine you were reading worksheets of student marks.
-With a dynamic array you can count the students on the worksheet and set an array to that size.
-With a static array you must set the size to the largest possible number of students.
+With a dynamic array you can count the students on the worksheet and set an array to that length.
+With a static array you must set the length to the largest possible number of students.

 The number of the location is called the subscript or index.
 The last line in the example will give a “Subscript out of Range” error as there is no location 4 in the array example.

 There is no native function for getting the number of items in an array.
-I created the ArraySize function below to return the number of item in any array no matter how many dimensions:
+I created the ArrayLength function below to return the number of items in any array no matter how many dimensions:

-' Name: ArraySize() ' Author: Paul Kelly, ExcelMacroMastery.com ' Description: Returns the number of items in an array (includes ' multi-dimensional arrays) ' The function raises an error if the argument is not an array Function ArraySize(arr As Variant) As Long On Error Goto eh Dim i As Long ' Loop is used for multidimensional arrays Do While True i = i + 1 ArraySize = IIf(ArraySize = 0, 1, ArraySize) _ * (UBound(arr, i) - LBound(arr, i) + 1) Loop Done: Exit Function eh: If Err.Number = 13 Then ' Type Mismatch Error Err.Raise vbObjectError, "ArraySize" _ , "The argument passed to the ArraySize function is not an array."
+' https://excelmacromastery.com/ Function ArrayLength(arr As Variant) As Long On Error Goto eh ' Loop is used for multidimensional arrays.
+The Loop will terminate when a ' "Subscript out of Range" error occurs i.e. there are no more dimensions.
+Dim i As Long, length As Long length = 1 ' Loop until no more dimensions Do While True i = i + 1 ' If the array has no items then this line will throw an error Length = Length * (UBound(arr, i) - LBound(arr, i) + 1) ' Set ArrayLength here to avoid returing 1 for an empty array ArrayLength = Length Loop Done: Exit Function eh: If Err.Number = 13 Then ' Type Mismatch Error Err.Raise vbObjectError, "ArrayLength" _ , "The argument passed to the ArrayLength function is not an array."
 End If End Function

 You can use it like this: